7x18 chicken coop in wilton ct

 It is best to place vents near the top of the coop, where cold air will not flow straight onto your hens and cause a draft to build up.
 Upper vents will permit warm, humid air to exit the coop, while cool, dry air will be drawn through the bottom vents.
 It will also help to keep the humidity down and keep mold from growing.
 With a mesh screen hatch, you’ll be in the best possible circumstances.
 When you use this hatch, you will be able to open and close the vent throughout the day and close it up when it gets cooler at night – or when it starts snowing.

-How to Keep Young Chicks and Eggs Warm
+11. Keep Chicks and Eggs Warm Too!

 It is possible to keep eggs warm in the coop by filling the nest boxes with sufficient chicken bedding and hanging curtains over the openings.
 However, you may want to make sure that you are collecting eggs at least twice a day – the more, the better – so that you have a steady supply.
 As a result, they will be less likely to freeze, break, or split apart before you have a chance to consume them.